 - Rationale: If panels don’t ask this, they should!
 And if you don’t have anything in mind, you should!
 As a learning leader, your education shouldn’t stop just because you complete a graduate degree.
 Principals must be professional development leaders and if you are not keeping up—and contributing to—current trends and best practices, than you risk being “stuck” in a rapidly-changing educational climate.

 - Approach: Summarize a helpful book (or article, conference presentation, etc.) that has helped shape you as a leader.
 What concrete “action steps” would help you work as a collaborative leader?
-(Shameless plug: a link to my ASCD book for aspiring principals and current school leaders is at the end of this post).
 Share a few strategies that may be relevant to the particular leadership position that you are seeking.
 Describe how you might innovate, not just manage the status quo.

 7.)
 Can you describe a mistake you have made before and how you addressed it?

 - Rationale: I like this one much better than the worn-out “What are your strengths and weaknesses?” question.
 If we’re honest, we all make mistakes.
 The key is being willing to admit them, learn from them, and emerge better and stronger as an individual and as a leader.
 The panel will likely be looking for honesty, growth, and how you perceive yourself as a leader and lifelong learner.